 There are anecdotal reports of curcumin being given to treat psoriasis, an autoimmune disease.
 However, a clinical trial with a curcuminoid complex showed a low response rate (Kurd, J Am Acad Dermatol, 2008).

-Preliminary studies have shown an effect of curcumin on improving blood sugar levels, and curcumin appeared to dramatically lower the chances of prediabetes (blood sugar levels somewhat higher than normal) advancing to actual diabetes in a study of middle-aged, slightly overweight individuals in Thailand (Chuengsamarn, Diabetes Care 2012).
-Over nine months, none of the 97 subjects randomized to daily treatment with curcumin (1.5 grams of curcuminoids/day in 2 divided doses) became diabetic, but 19 of 104 subjects receiving a placebo did.
+Preliminary research shows that, taken over a longer period of time, curcumin may lower the chances of prediabetes (blood sugar levels somewhat higher than normal) advancing to actual diabetes.
+A study of middle-aged, slightly overweight individuals in Thailand (Chuengsamarn, Diabetes Care 2012) found that over nine months, none of the 97 subjects randomized to daily treatment with curcumin (1.5 grams of curcuminoids/day in 2 divided doses) became diabetic, but 19 of 104 subjects receiving a placebo did.
 Curcumin appeared to boost activity of the insulin-secreting cells in the pancreas.
 More research is needed to confirm these results in other populations.